Jay23Cee/simple_Homepage/readMe.md

 ** black arrow needs to be changed to a white arrow.
 ** The :Hover isn't working properly.
 ** Description for other projects need to be hidden.

+1/8/2020:
+Finish with the Contact and Footer.
+Footer needs a better icon (suggested to use white icons for github and linked) fix the hover problem.
+Just needed to use the hover in the img. also adjusted the about me for  desktop view.